The Challenges of Living in Costa Rica

 Crime is an issue here, especially petty theft.
 Everyone who lives here loses stuff from time to time, such as your flip flops left on the beach or a car break-in.
 I’d say that something happens to me every year or so, such as just two weeks ago, someone broke into my car at the beach and stole my shorts, which had $200, my credit cards, and my cell phone.
 It was stupid of me to leave this stuff in the car when I didn’t need it just to go surfing.
 It was also dumb of my friend who was driving to hide the keys under a coconut next to the car.
 Crime happens much more often when we make mistakes like this that are avoided by smart daily practices.

-Montezuma has a private security company patrolling it, which I have personally built and manage (and pay for half of through Anamaya, the rest is paid for by about 20 other businesses in the area), so I think it’s the safest beach town in Costa Rica right now.
+Montezuma has a private security company patrolling it, which I personally built and manage (and pay for half of through Anamaya.)
+The rest of the bill is paid for by about 20 other businesses in the area.
+So I think it’s the safest beach town in Costa Rica right now.